 Can you smell its aroma?
-Can you taste its flavours?
-Now, you can easily make this restaurant-quality dish at the comfort of your own home.
+Can you taste its flavors?
+Easily make this restaurant-quality dish at the comfort of your own home.
 So, what are you waiting for?
-Time to impress your dinner guests!
+Time to impress your dinner guests.

 Chicken.
 Pork.
 Seafood.
 Vegetarian.
 Steamed.
 Fried.
 Boiled.
 Juicy.
 Spicy.
 Slippery.
 Crispy.
 Tender.
 Aromatic.
 Soupy.

 … and they come in all shapes and sizes.